DamianMatysko/ElevatorAlg/README.md

+My name is Damian Matysko and here is my elevator solution.
+In this solution I used Java and the lift is demonstrated in the terminal.
 Passengers approach the elevator and stand in line.
 The elevator carries each passenger one at a time.
 The following scenarios have been implemented:
 1. The elevator is on a different floor than the passengers - the elevator will begin to rise or fall to the desired floor.
 2. The elevator is already on the required floor - then it immediately works with the passenger.